 Groundhog Day.
-Just a bizarre tradition involving rodents?
-Or, rather, marmots?
+Just a bizarre tradition involving a marmot, right?
 Actually, Groundhog Day is based in astronomy and full of amazing sky-related stuff.
 Let’s have some shadow fun!

-If you now count the days between winter’s start on the solstice of December 21, and the beginning of spring on March 19, you’ll see that, yes, February 2 comes very close to being the midpoint.
-If it’s not exact, that’s because the precession of the equinoxes caused by Earth’s wobble slowly shifts these things.
+If you count the days between winter’s start on the December solstice (December 21, 2020), and the beginning of spring on the March equinox (March 20, 2021), you’ll see that, yes, February 2 comes very close to being the midpoint.
+If it’s not exact, that’s because the precession of the equinoxes caused by Earth’s wobble slowly shifts these things, causing the dates to shift by a day or two every once in a while.

 But it’s close enough.
-That business with groundhogs began with an old German custom—remembering that Pennsylvania used to have lots of German immigrants.
+That business with groundhogs began with an old German custom—a reminder that Pennsylvania used to have lots of German immigrants.
+In the homeland, however, it was a badger who gave the signal, not a groundhog.
+Read more about how Groundhog Day came to be.

 Will the Groundhog See His Shadow?